TITLE 59: MENTAL HEALTH

 c) All investigations shall be conducted in a manner that respects the dignity and human rights of all persons involved.

-d) Representation during interviews: An employee may request representation at an interview with OIG if he or she has reasonable grounds to believe that the interview may be used to support disciplinary action against him or her.
+An employee may request representation at an interview with OIG if he or she has reasonable grounds to believe that the interview may be used to support disciplinary action against him or her.
 If the investigator denies the request, the employee's statement may not be used in any subsequent disciplinary proceeding against that employee.
-The community agency or facility that employs the interviewee does not have the right to be present at an investigative interview.
+No representative of the agency or facility that employs the interviewee may be present at an investigatory interview.
 Union representation for AFSCME employees, Council 31 (State-operated facilities), shall be granted in accordance with the applicable union contract.

 1) When advance notice to an authorized representative or his or her designee is not provided, OIG shall, on arrival at the community agency or facility site, request that an on-duty and on-site employee notify the authorized representative or his or her designee of OIG's arrival.